Scholes railway station

 Scholes railway station was a station in Scholes, Leeds, West Yorkshire, England, on the Cross Gates–Wetherby line.
 It opened on 1 May 1876 and closed on 6 January 1964.
 The former station building is now a restaurant, which from 1984 to 1999 used a Mk 1 railway carriage as extra rooms.
 The latter is now restored and in use on the Keighley and Worth Valley Railway.

 When opened, the station had a single platform and a brick station building on the up side of the line.
-The building was of a typical North Eastern Railway design and similar to those at Bardsey, Thorner, and Collingham Bridge as well as at Garforth station.
-A long siding was located opposite to the platform, but there was no passing loop.
+The building was of a typical North Eastern Railway design, similar to those at Bardsey, Thorner, and Collingham Bridge as well as at Garforth station.
+A long siding was located opposite the platform, but there was no passing loop.
 The small goods yard with two sidings was located north of the station.
 One siding with a loop served the coal drops, the other a cattle dock.
 There was no goods shed or crane, only a parcels shed on the platform.

-The local brickworks, established in 1877 by Isaac Chippindale sr. close to the station, were a main freight customer, but were not permitted their own sidings and had to transport their products to the station by road.
+The local brickworks, established in 1877 by Isaac Chippindale Sr. close to the station, were a main freight customer, but were not permitted their own sidings and had to transport their products to the station by road.
 Upon doubling of the line in 1901, a second platform with a wooden waiting room was built, and a third goods siding added.
 In the 1950s the road bridge across the tracks south of the station was reconstructed.
 While the station closed to passengers on 6 January 1964, it remained open for goods until 27 April 1964.
 The stationmaster ran a coal sale as a private concern under licence from the railways.
-Following closure, the business continued from the former goods yard, and moved later to Garforth.
-It closed upon retirement of the last stationmaster in 1993.
+Following closure, the business continued from the former goods yard and later moved to Garforth.
+It closed upon the retirement of the last stationmaster in 1993.
 The station building was leased to an electrical contractor in the late 1960s and converted into a restaurant in 1979.